skrey/yellow-extensions/source/core/README.md

 ## How to redirect a page

 Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 The page is redirected to another page or URL.
-You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and the file system.
+You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit) and on your computer.

 ## Examples